saucelabs-training/demo-js/webdriverio/appium-app/examples/up-download-file/README.md

     // If using the EU DC
     npm run test.sauce.android.emulator.eu

-The tests will be executed on a Android 8.1, 9.0 and 10.0.
+The tests will be executed on an Android 8.1, 9.0 and 10.0.

 See this [config](test/configs/wdio.android.sauce.emu.conf.js)-file for more information.